-In its 18 years of its existence, the Galena Festival of the Performing Arts (Festival) has undergone quite an evolution.
+In its 19 years of its existence, the Galena Festival of the Performing Arts (Festival) has undergone quite an evolution.
 Founded as a non-profit organization in 2001 by Jeffrey Arnold as Artistic Director and Steve Coates as President of the Board, the original focus of the group was to provide exclusively classical music to the community.
 An accomplished pianist and organist, Jeffrey Arnold performed at each Festival for several years, along with other classical musicians.
 The Festival has taken place during the second week in July since its inception.
-For 2018, a December concert has been added on the weekend of Galena’s luminaria celebration, and the summer Festival performances are scheduled daily over a long weekend from July 11 through the 15th.
+Since 2018, a December concert has been added on the weekend of Galena’s luminaria celebration.
+In 2019 the summer Festival performances are scheduled daily over a long weekend from July 10 through the 14th.

 When Jeffrey Arnold moved to Texas in 2006, John Hassig took over as Artistic Director and began to bring in new types of music, including folk, Celtic, blue grass, jazz, Broadway hits, big band, and more.
 At that time, John was managing the Performing Arts Series at UW Platteville, but agreed to stay on as the Festival’s Artistic Director even after his move to Milwaukee several years ago to manage the programming at the Marcus Center.
 Currently, he identifies and negotiates contracts with musical talent appropriate to Festival audiences, effectively securing exciting performers in a variety of genres.
 A survey completed in 2015 by more than 300 individuals in the Festival audiences confirmed his success – the audiences were overwhelmingly positive about the variety of performers the Festival brings to Galena each summer.